Systematics of the low-energy electric dipole strength in the Sn isotopic chain: Summary and conclusions

-Further work is required to elucidate the true nature of the PDR.
-One way are systematic studies of the IV and IS response along isotopic or isotonic chains, similar to the one presented here.
+Further experimental work is required to elucidate the true nature of the PDR.
+One way is systematic studies of the IV and IS response along isotopic or isotonic chains, similar to the one presented here.
 For the Sn case, experiments at RIB facilities in inverse kinematics, analogous to the pioneering study of E1 strength in $^{130,132}$Sn \cite{Adrich2005}, but including the information on $\gamma$ decay \cite{Wieland2009,Rossi2013} to extract the GSF below neutron thresholds, would be of particular interest.
-New experimental observables like the particle-hole structure investigated in transfer reactions \cite{Spieker2020,Weinert2021} or transition current densities from transverse electron scattering \cite{Neumann-Cosel2023} may help to clarify the underlying structure.
-Theoretically, the role of the continuum, inclusion of more complete sets of phonons, and in particular the impact of 6-quasiparticle configurations need to be investigated.
+New experimental observables like the particle-hole structure investigated in transfer reactions \cite{Weinert2021,Spieker2020} or transition current densities from transverse electron scattering \cite{Neumann-Cosel2023} may help to clarify the underlying structure.